Windoooors/Lapis/README.en.md

   You may get more instructions about this from [NapCat](https://napneko.github.io/guide/napcat) if you want it.

 * Connect Lapis to the framework you just set up by editing `config.json`
-  The address should be the one that the WebSocket server is listening on.
+  `Address` should be the one that the WebSocket server is listening on. `AdministratorQqNumber` and `BotQqNumber` should be respectively your QQ number and your bot's QQ number.
   eg.
 ```{
     "Address": "localhost:3000",